giancareina/sample-multi-tenant-saas-rag-for-isv/infrastructure/README.md

 npm install
 ```

 Note: We recommend using `npm install` instead of `npm ci` due to dependency issues with the `@aws/pdk` package.
 The `@aws/pdk` package is required for security checks but causes compatibility issues with `npm ci`.
+This is related to [aws/aws-pdk#902](https://github.com/aws/aws-pdk/issues/902) issue.

 2. Deploy the application: